chapost1/StreamTime/README.md

  # and populate the ddl file with relevant sql commands
 ```

-> Note: provisining Resources on AWS using this command may lead to financial expenses.
+> Note: Provision of resources on AWS with this command can result in invoicing.